xrdocs/8000/_blogs/cisco-8608-architecture.md

   o	Pluggable 3.2KW DC
 - Fan Modules: There are 8 Fan Modules in the system with each Fan Module individually removable / replaceable.
 These provide N+1 fan redundancy to the system.
 The entire Fan Tray can be removed in case of SC insertion or removal.

-Before deep-diving into the Cisco 8608, let us have a quick refresher of the Cisco 8608 PIDs and descriptiion.
+Before deep-diving into the Cisco 8608, let us have a quick refresher of the Cisco 8608 PIDs and description.

 | Item                | PIDs            | Description                                                            |
 |---------------------|-----------------|------------------------------------------------------------------------|